 - Monitor your network for threats.
 Staying ahead of ransomware demands a view into what’s happening across your IT environment.
 Tools that allow you to monitor your network, end-user devices, and cloud services for suspicious activity or traffic can help you identify potential threats early.
 Look for a proactive monitoring solution that also prioritizes threats and provides guidance about the actions you can take to prevent ransomware infections.

 Just because cyber attacks on SMBs are becoming more common doesn’t mean you’re powerless.
-Knowing what to look for, how to respond, and how to protect your business can prevent costly downtime, data loss, reputational damage, and legal risks.
+Knowing what to look for, how to respond, and how to protect your small business can prevent costly downtime, data loss, reputational damage, and legal risks.

 Arm your employees with the cyber security knowledge they need.
 Get a free copy of The 2021 Employee Cyber Security Handbook today.
 Click here to download now.